panlm/panlm.github.io/docs/others/quick-build-brconnector.md

 - Also you could connect to `BRConnector` EC2 instance with SSM Session Manager ([docs](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#start-ec2-console))

 ## Update BRConnector
+### ECR with pull through cache enabled
+- Check your ECR settings, if has rules in pull through cache page, you have enabled this feature to update ECR image with upstream repo automatically.
+- Go to codebuild page, one project will be triggered to build regularly to update your lambda image

+### ECR without pull through cache enabled
 - Currently, we use ECR pull through cache to update ECR image with upstream automatically
 - following this script to update image manually if you do not enable ECR pull through cache
 ```sh